hiwakaba/async/docs/suspendables/control.md

 suspendable function, via the event loop.
 In other words, the control is transferred **non-deterministically** amongst the suspendable functions.

-Finally, uou could reasonably argue that the pseudocode in the [improved implementation](/suspendables/control/#improved-implementation) actually uses explicit control transfer.
+Finally, you could reasonably argue that the pseudocode in the [improved implementation](/suspendables/control/#improved-implementation) actually uses explicit control transfer.
 This is correct!
 Implicit control transfer mechanism is indeed built upon the explicit control transfer mechanism with the event loop being the invisble control tranfer